-To see that Theorem 2 would fail to hold without the condition of non-imposition, we take any non-simple agenda X and any regular rationality-preserving revision operator, and note that the following, rather absurd aggregation rule is dynamically rational while satisfying the rest of our conditions: for any profile $\langle J_1, ..., J_n \rangle \in \mathcal{J}^n$, i.e., the collective judgment set is always identical to the agenda in its entirety.
+7.2 Dynamic rationality without non-imposition: an absurd rule accepting all propositions i.e., the collective judgment set is always identical to the agenda in its entirety.
 Of course, this aggregation rule is completely unresponsive to the individual judgments and produces totally inconsistent collective judgments.
 Nonetheless, it satisfies universal domain, monotonicity, non-oligarchy, and systematicity, while also satisfying dynamic rationality.
 (Note that, for any regular revision operator and any proposition p, X|p = X.) Let's call this aggregation rule the absurd rule.